Shanghai Tennis Dynamics Research Center

 Phase I — Backward Loading

-The racket transitions from backward-facing to forward-facing while the arm is still in the early forward swing.
+The racket rapidly transitions from a backward-facing to a forward-facing axis while the arm is still in early forward rotation.
+This reversal is the structural trigger for the whip effect.

 Phase III — Whip Acceleration